-The following are examples of the collection of data and subsequent changes based on that data for the Departments of Psychology, Chemistry, and Art & Art History.
-All department plans and reports will be accessible to the team when they arrive on campus in March 2013.
+The following are just three examples of many years' worth of the collection of data and subsequent changes based on that data.
+Presented here is an example from social science (Psychology), natural science (Chemistry), and humanities (Art and Art History) to illustrate the approach to assessment taken by different departments.
+All department plans and reports will be accessible to the team through our Blackboard Academic Assessment Committee site.